 - Needle files will smooth the ends of your cut wire to give you joins that appear seamless.

-Here are some of my wire wrapped necklaces.
+Here are more wire wrapped necklaces.
 Each is different from the others.
+One of the lovely things about working with wire is its malleability.
+I can bend it to work with any number of shapes.
 I have a thing for semi-precious gemstones, but if you like bling, go for crystals and shiny, faceted beads.

 Silver Wire Wrapped Picture Jasper Pendant